 The approach to the aging face takes into account the various changes, and different treatment strategies to target the multiple components of the aging process.
 Fillers treatment are not just effective at filling lines, they also have an important role for facial restoration and volumization.
-Many studies have shown that fillers treatment in conjunction with botulinum toxin gives a more natural and longer lasting results.
+Many studies have shown that fillers treatment together with botulinum toxin wrinkle treatments gives longer lasting results.

 So many brands!
 Which one to choose?

 Fat was the first filler substance used.
 In the late 19th century, Dr. Neuber, a German surgeon transplanted fat from the arm of a man to fill a facial defect.
 Today fat grafting is a common procedure to volumize the face and many body areas, but the average fat survival rate is only about 25% to 30%, and the procedure is associated with surgical risks.
 Collagen fillers entered the market in the early 1980s, but were associated with allergic reactions, did not last very long (3-4 months on average), and were derived from animals thereby raising concerns of cross infection.

 Today, with the advancement of biocompatible fillers and a greater understanding of age related changes, there is an ever increasing number of fillers treatment entering the market.
 It can be indeed be overwhelming for a consumer to decide which works best for you.

 To understand which fillers treatment to go for, you need to know the individual properties of the fillers.
 A consultation with your doctor to discuss the benefits, suitability and level of expected improvement is needed before any filler procedure.
 Individuals vary, and so does the treatment response.